-Valsartan (Diovan) is Pregnancy Category D. All other ARBs are Pregnancy Category C for first trimester and Category D for the second and third trimesters.
-Drugs that act directly on the RAA system can cause injury and even death to the developing fetus.
-These agents should be discontinued as soon as possible once pregnancy is detected.
+Valsartan (Diovan, Diovan HCT) is Pregnancy Category D. All other ARBs and their HCTZ combinations are Pregnancy Category C for the first trimester and Category D for the second and third trimesters.
+Drugs that act directly on the RAA system can cause injury and even death to the developing fetus; therefore, these agents should be discontinued as soon as possible once pregnancy is detected.